openbci-archive/OpenBCI_Python/README.md

 When writing to the board and expecting a response, give the board a second.
 It sometimes lags and requires the user to hit enter on the user.py script until you get a response.

 ### openvibelink branch

-This branch adds the script "stream_data.py", which will send over the network the samples.
-Then it could be acquired with OpenViBE acquisition server, selecting telnet, big endian, float 32 bits.
+Adding streaming capability to user.py with "-s" switch.
+Then it could be acquired with OpenViBE acquisition server, selecting telnet, big endian, float 32 bits, forcing 250 sampling rate.

-#### TODO

-* the algo to resample from 250Hz to 256Hz is wrong, should do some filtering to avoid data corruption